telefonicaid/fiware-orion/test/acceptance/behave/README.md

 ```

+## Notification listener

+the notification listener is executed automatically (a HTTP server as a daemon) in local IP where test are executed.
+If you wish use the local IP in the url to notification, put in `notification_http_url` field the `replace_host` value, ex:
+    `http://replace_host:1234/notify` -->  it string is replaced internally by the local IP (used to notifications).

 ## Summary of Features and Scenarios

 Finally, after each execution is displayed a summary (Optional) with all features executed and its scenarios status.
 See `environment.py` in root path.